craigargh/cfg-python/lesson_plans/session_5.md

 N/A

-## Block 4: ???
+## Block 4: Requests

 10 minutes

 This final block introduces students to the requests library.
-The requests library allows your Python code to communicate with external Web APIs.
-Web APIs can be used to retrieve data from specific places on the internet.
+The requests library allows Python code to communicate with external Web APIs.
+Web APIs can be used to retrieve data from data sources on the internet.

 To practice interacing with Web APIs, students will write a short program to get information from the Pokemon API.
 The Pokemon API stores data about every Pokemon in the Pokemon series of games.
 It is designed for teaching beginners and does not require authentication.
 You may need to explain what Pokemon are to students.

-It is important for students to understand how to use the requests package as it is the most used Python package outside of the standard library.
+It is important for students to understand how to use the requests library as it is the most used Python package outside of the standard library.

-Some students using Macs may have an error about when using the requests library.
+Some students using Macs may have an error about SSL when using the requests library.
 This might be because their version of OpenSSL is out of date.
 They can fix this by installing a newer version of OpenSSL

 ### Relevant Exercise(s):